zzzyyyxxxmmm/basics/network/unix_network_programming.md

 //Returns: 0 if OK,-1 on error
 ```

+如果没bind, the kernel chooses the source IP address based on the outgoing interface that is used.
 ## listen
 The listen function is called only by a TCP server and it performs two actions:
 1. When a socket is created by the socket function, it is assumed to be an active socket, that is, a client socket that will issue a connect.
 The listen function converts an unconnected socket into a passive socket, indicating that the kernel should accept incoming connection requests directed to this socket.
 In terms of the TCP state transition diagram (Figure 2.4), the call to listen moves the socket from the CLOSED state to the LISTEN state.